Archive | June, 2026

 Since high school grades are the gold standard predictor of success in college, the complaints of the UC educators make little sense.

-Harry Feder Executive Director and Akil Bello Senior Director at Fairtest.org put together a report refuting that New York Times calling for a returned to mandatory SAT testing for college admissions.
+Harry Feder Executive Director and Akil Bello Senior Director at Fairtest.org put together a report refuting the New York Times calling for a returned to mandatory SAT testing for college admissions.
 An early claim in their paper states:

 “The SAT is an extraordinarily effective self-validation mechanism for an elitist ‘meritocracy’ to continue to perpetuate itself.
 It is designed to maintain the existing class structure.”

-They conclude their report stating:
+They conclude their report:

 “[D]ata indicates requiring the test will turn away so many more otherwise qualified disadvantaged applicants.
 One can only conclude that the real motivators of the test requirement crowd are: a) keeping their alma maters “elite” (and all the coding that comes with that); b) enrollment management or c) economic self-interest.”